 Cash flows used in investing activities are primarily due to additional spending to improve our terrestrial repeater network and for capitalized software.
+In 2015, our cash flows used in investing activities included an increase to our letters of credit issued for the benefit of lessors of certain of our office space.
+In 2014, our cash flows used in investing activities were partially offset by a special one-time dividend received from our investment in Sirius XM Canada of \$24,178.
 We expect to continue to incur significant costs to improve our terrestrial repeater network and broadcast and administrative infrastructure.
-In 2015, our cash flows used in investing activities also included an increase to our letters of credit issued for the benefit of lessors of our office space.

-Cash Flows Provided by (Used in) Financing Activities
+Cash Flows Used in Financing Activities

-Cash flows provided by (used in) financing activities consists of the issuance and repayment of long-term debt, cash used in our stock option program and the purchase of common stock under our share repurchase program.
+Cash flows used in financing activities consists of the issuance and repayment of long-term debt, cash used in our stock option program and the purchase of common stock under our share repurchase program.
 Proceeds from long-term debt, related party debt and equity issuances have been used to fund our operations, construct and launch new satellites and invest in other infrastructure improvements.

 Cash flows provided by financing activities in 2015 were due to the issuance of \$1,000,000 aggregate principal amount of 5.375% Senior Notes due 2025 and borrowings under the Credit Facility.
-Cash flows used in financing activities in 2015 were primarily due to the purchase and retirement of shares of our common stock under our repurchase program for \$535,216 and repayments under the Credit Facility.
-Cash flows used in financing activities in 2015 were primarily due to repayments under the Credit Facility and the purchase and retirement of shares of our common stock under our repurchase program for \$81,069.
+Cash flows used in financing activities in 2015 were primarily due to the purchase and retirement of shares of our common stock under our repurchase program for \$1,084,194 and repayments under the Credit Facility.
+Cash flows used in financing activities in 2014 were primarily due to the purchase of shares of our common stock under our repurchase program for \$1,532,164 and repayments under the Credit Facility.
+In 2014, we issued \$1,500,000 aggregate principal amount of 6.00% Senior Notes due 2024.